-This group is for people interested in Digestive (Gastrointestinal) Problems.
+This group is for people interested in digestive health and gastrointestinal problems.
 Join the discussion!
-Post your question, share your story, or just say hello to the rest of the group via the "What would you like to say?" box below.
-You can also view ongoing discussions by selecting the "Search Discussions" tab or find other helpful links under "Resources."
+Post your question, share your story, or just say hello to the rest of the group.

 I thought I would start a discussion for patients with Mesenteric Panniculitis.
 From what I know, this auto-immune disorder has three stages to it, each with differing names (Mesenteric Panniculitis, Schlerosing Mesenteritis, Retractile Mesenteritis).
 Typically, this appears to be in older individuals with some other under-lying problem (Lymphoma, tumor, diverticulitis).